 - Gable – A gable roof is what most people envisage when they image a traditional roof on a house.
 It features a triangle design that provides excellent water drainage and additional roof space.

-The methods used to attach a roof to a container will depend on the type of roof that you choose.
-Shed and gable container roofs will require assistance from a professional installation company and specialist structural engineer.
-To install a shed roof, right-angled steel plates are welded across both sides of the shipping container.
+The methods used to attach a roof to a unit will depend on the type of roof that you choose.
+Shed and gable roofs will require assistance from a professional installation company and specialist structural engineer.
+To install a shed roof, right-angled steel plates are welded across both sides of the unit.
 Wooden beams are then attached to steel plates and trusses are screwed into this beam.
 Finally, steel bars are installed to provide support and complete the roof’s structure.

 Get in touch for more info

-Installing a roof on your shipping container can be a great way to reduce your energy usage and save money on your energy bills.
-If you are considering roofing your container, then you should contact a specialist engineer for advice.
+Installing a roof on your storage box can be a great way to reduce your energy usage and save money on your energy bills.
+If you are considering roofing your unit, then you should contact a specialist engineer for advice.
 They will be able to help you select the right roof style and advise you of the load-bearing requirements needed for your roof.
 We are experts in everything to do with shipping containers and are available to answer any questions.
-Give us a call to find out more about attaching a roof to a shipping container or for general information about shipping containers.
+Give us a call to find out more about attaching a roof, or for general information about shipping containers.